ompl/ompl/doc/markdown/developers.md

 - [Sachin Chitta](http://www.sachinchitta.org), SRI International
 - Gil Jones, Google

-Click [here](thirdparty.html) for a detailed description of the third-party contributions.
+Click [here](thirdparty.html) for a detailed description of some of the third-party contributions.